Atom (system on a chip): Merrifield and Moorefield smartphone platforms

 In Q1 2014, Intel launched its fully Android compatible smartphone platform Merrifield based on a 22 nm SoC.
 It was followed by its platform refresh Moorefield in Q4 2014.

 Operating system support on Cloverview

 While Penwell SoC supports, in addition to Microsoft Windows, both Linux and Android operating systems, Intel has announced that it will not provide support for Linux on Cloverview family of Atom systems-on-a-chip.
 This announcement has caused strong negative reaction from open source proponents.
-A few days later Intel issued a statement saying that it has “plans for another version of this platform directed at Linux/Android" The initial Clover Trail platform only supported Microsoft Windows (z27x0 series).
+A few days later Intel issued a statement saying that it h27x0 series).
 The Clover Trail+ platform was later released targeting Google Android (z25x0 series).

 The last version of Windows 10 to support Cloverview is the Anniversary Update (version 1607) until January 10, 2023 when the last public security patch KB5022289 was released; later versions of Windows 10 and all versions of Windows 11 cannot be installed.